d-s-i/mev-inspect-starknet/README.md

 If you see code that can be improved, logic flaws, or any improvement that can be made, please reach out to me on discord dsi#9447, I'm here to learn as well.

-# What is does now:
+# What can you do with it now:

-1) It fetch all blocks for the past 24 hours and rank the most actives accounts and contracts on goerli.
-Type `hh run scripts/getTopAccountsPerDay.ts` to run the script (it use the starknet default provider and may take a while to fetch all the blocks).

-2) Given a transaction, it analyze the inputs and events, and return an organized object (similar to what you see at etherscan.io)
-Type `ts-node scripts/analyzeBlock.ts` to run the script
+1) `BlockAnalyzer` - Given a block, analyze events and calldata of each transactions if possible
+2) `ContractAnalyzer` - Allow to organize call to a certain contract address
+3) `Transaction Analyzer` - Given a transaction, return an organized version of a transaction calldata with Call array (the contracts that get called within the tx) and the calldata

 # Current Notice